GitauHarrison/notes/tags_flask_blog_posts.md

 ```

 The only change made is the use of `render_template()` function from Flask.
-This function takes the template name, a form variable and an optional template title.
+This function takes the template name, a form variable, and an optional template title.

 ### Web Form Configuration

 Web forms are a very sensitive building block of any web application.
-Users use it to post data, some of which is personal such as passwords and credit card details.
+Users use it to post data, some of which are personal such as passwords and credit card details.
 Given the sensitivity of a web form, Flask expects us to set a SECRET_KEY.
-This key will be used by the web form to protect it from a nasty attack called Cross Site Request Forgery (CSRF).
+This key will be used by the web form to protect it from a nasty attack called Cross-Site Request Forgery (CSRF).
 Without it, we will get a `RuntimeError: A secret key is required to use CSRF.`

 We have a module called `config`.
-We shall be using it to define the application's configureation.
+We shall be using it to define the application's configuration.
 Let us head over to the `config.py` file and update it with the following changes:

 ```python
 # config.py: Define application configurations